Your feet help you stand and get around, but what can you do to protect them from bunions?

 How do I prevent a bunion?

-If you suffer from a bunion, make an appointment with an orthopaedic specialist.
-To learn more about the Department of Orthopaedic Surgery, visit ortho.keckmedicine.org.
-To schedule an appointment with an orthopaedic surgeon, call (800) USC-CARE (800-872-2273) or visit http://ortho.keckmedicine.org/patient-information/request-an-appointment/.
+To learn more about the USC Orthopaedic Surgery, visit ortho.keckmedicine.org.
+To schedule an appointment with an orthopaedic surgeon, call (800) USC-CARE (800-872-2273) or visit https://ortho.keckmedicine.org/patient-information/request-an-appointment/.